METEO 3 Lesson 6 Images

 Text description of the interpret basic surface maps like this one image.

-The image is a detailed weather map of the United States displaying various meteorological symbols and contours indicating weather conditions.
-The map highlights high and low-pressure systems, indicated by "H" and "L" symbols, respectively, scattered across the country.
-There are several lines of varying colors and styles - solid yellow lines represent isobars, delineating areas of equal atmospheric pressure.
-Dashed orange and blue lines indicate other atmospheric conditions.
-Arrowed red-blue lines signify the presence of frontal boundaries, with blue indicating cold fronts and red indicating warm fronts.
-The map's shaded areas denote different pressure levels, with color gradients showing elevation changes.
-A blue sea surrounding the map symbolizes the oceanic regions.
+The image is a detailed surface weather map of the United States displaying various meteorological symbols and contours.
+The map features numerous areas of high and low-pressure systems, indicated by a blue "H" and red "L" symbol, respectively, scattered across the country.
+The main regions of high pressure are across the southeast, Rocky Mountains, and northern California.
+Solid yellow lines are drawn across the map and represent isobars, delineating areas of equal atmospheric pressure.
+Low pressure systems have red and blue lines with circular or triangular pips on them.
+The blue lines with triangular pips represent cold fronts, the red lines with circular pips represent warm fronts, and a mixed red and blue line represents a stationary front.
+The United States is colored in varying shades of green and brown, representing vegetation and landscape.
+A blue sea surrounding the map symbolizes the Atlantic and Pacific ocean regions.
 The NOAA logo is present at the bottom left corner of the map.
 In the lower part of the image, details about the map issuance in white text over a black background are visible.

 Under Pressure